Spiced Pear Buckle

 • Pear – I chose Bartlett pears, as they were pretty much the only ones I could find where I live but if you wanted to use another type I would recommend probably Anjou or Bosc.

-• Fall Spice – This recipe uses a combination of cinnamon, nutmeg and allspice.
+• Fall Spices – This recipe uses a combination of cinnamon, nutmeg and allspice.
 These three go SO well with the pears.
+If you don’t have allspice, adding cloves would probably be the closest in terms of flavor.

 Spiced Pear Buckle